logux/docs/guide/concepts/state.md

 </details>
 <details><summary>Vuex client</summary>

-Simply return some store state from within a computed property:
+To render and change UI according to state changes simply return some store state from within a computed property:

 ```js
 export default {